Generalised Linear Mixed Model Specification, Analysis, Fitting, and Optimal Design in R with the glmmr Packages: A GLMM Model in glmmrBase

 There are two operations: \begin{enumerate} \item \code{>} (or $\to$ in Nelder's notation) indicates ``clustered in''. \item \code{*} (or $\times$ in Nelder's notation) indicates a crossing that generates all combinations of two factors. \end{enumerate}

 The function takes a formula input indicating the name of the variable and a number for the number of levels, such as \code{abc(12)}.
 So for example \code{~cl(4) > ind(5)} means in each of five levels of \code{cl} there are five levels of \code{ind}, and the individuals are different between clusters.
-The formula \code{~cl(4) * t(3)} indicates that each of the four levels of \code{cl} are observed for each of the three levels of \code{t}.
 Brackets are used to indicate the order of evaluation.
 Some specific examples are illustrated in Table \ref{table:notation_example}.

 Use of this function produces a data frame: \begin{CodeChunk} \begin{CodeInput} data <- nelder(~(j(4) * t(5)) > i(5)) head(data) \end{CodeInput} \begin{CodeOutput} > j t i > 1 1 1 1 > 2 1 1 2 > 3 1 1 3 > 4 1 1 4 > 5 1 1 5 > 6 1 2 6 \end{CodeOutput} \end{CodeChunk}